 In 1986 Erik released Concorde which was an improved version of the previous product now taking advantage of the capabilities of the PC and MS-DOS.
 With a large base of resellers in place, sales accelerated very fast and enabled Damgaard Data to hire more people and embark on even more ambitious development projects.

 In 1991 Erik and his team launched Concorde XAL.
 That was an innovative product and a great leap forward for the company.
 It turned out that the product was an excellent fit with the reseller based business model.
 The product included an SDK that enabled the resellers to customize the product and to develop additional functionality.
 For each dollar in license fees to Damgaard Data the reseller made ten dollars in auxiliary revenue on services where he kept the full gross margin.
 Concorde XAL was a business enabler for the resellers.

 An improvement of what we already know may not be such a bad idea

 Navision Software started the same way.
 Their first product PCPLUS (1985) was a single user accounting system for the PC.
 It did what many other products did, but it had a user-friendly design.
 It sold well and gave Navision Software the financial foundation for making more advanced products later on.

 Improving something that already exists by making it easier to use, less expensive, faster to implement or adding some other convenience features is a viable way to start a business.
 It can be kicked off with little investment and you don’t have to do missionary work to convince customers to solve a problem they don’t know they have.

-You can get all the details in the book (coming out in English in the first half of 2018).
+You can get all the details in the book (coming out in English in June 2018).